 - 293.504 1.
 The following offices shall serve as voter registration agencies: - (a) Such offices that provide public assistance as are designated by the Secretary of State; - (b) Each office that receives money from the State of Nevada to provide services to persons with disabilities in this State; - (c) The offices of the Department of Motor Vehicles; - (d) The offices of the city and county clerks; - (e) Such other county and municipal facilities as a county clerk or city clerk may designate pursuant to NRS 293.5035 or 293C.520, as applicable; - (f) Recruitment offices of the United States Armed Forces; and - (g) Such other offices as the Secretary of State deems appropriate. - 2.
-Each voter registration agency shall:

-- (a) Post in a conspicuous place, in at least 12-point type, instructions for preregistering and registering to vote; - (b) Except as otherwise provided in subsection 3 [fand sections 8 to 13, inclusive, of this act,] distribute applications to preregister or register to vote which may be returned by mail with any application for services or assistance from the agency or submitted for any other purpose and with each application for recertification, renewal or change of address submitted to the agency that relates to such services, assistance or other purpose; - (c) Provide the same amount of assistance to an applicant in completing an application to preregister or register to vote as the agency provides to a person completing any other forms for the agency; and - (d) Accept completed applications to preregister or register to vote. - 3.
-A voter registration agency is not required to provide an application to preregister or register to vote pursuant to paragraph (b) of subsection 2 to a person who applies for or receives services or assistance from the agency or submits an application for any other purpose if the person affirmatively declines to preregister or register to vote and submits to the agency a written form that meets the requirements of [42] 52 U.S.C. § [1973gg 5(a)(6).
+Each voter registration agency shall: - (a) Post in a conspicuous place, in at least 12-point type, instructions for preregistering and registering to vote; - (b) Except as otherwise provided in subsection 3, distribute applications to preregister or register to vote which may be returned by mail with any application for services or assistance from the agency or submitted for any other purpose and with each application for recertification, renewal or change of address submitted to the agency that relates to such services, assistance or other purpose; - (c) Provide the same amount of assistance to an applicant in completing an application to preregister or register to vote as the agency provides to a person completing any other forms for the agency; and - (d) Accept completed applications to preregister or register to vote. - 3.
+A voter registration agency is not required to provide an application to preregister or register to vote pursuant to paragraph (b) of subsection 2 to a person who applies for or receives services or assistance from the agency or submits an application for any other purpose if the person affirmatively declines to preregister or register to vote and submits to the agency a written form that meets the requirements of [42] 52 U.S.C. § [1973gg.5(a)(6).
 No information] 20506(a)(6).
 Information related to the declination to preregister or register to vote may not be used for any purpose other than voter registration. - 4.
-Except as otherwise provided in this subsection and NRS 293.524, fand section 11 of this act,] any application to preregister or register to vote accepted by a voter registration agency must be transmitted to the county clerk not later than 10 days after the application is accepted.
+Except as otherwise provided in this subsection and NRS 293.524, any application to preregister or register to vote accepted by a voter registration agency must be transmitted to the county clerk not later than 10 days after the application is accepted.
 The applications must be forwarded daily during the 2 weeks immediately preceding the fifth Sunday preceding an election.
 The county clerk shall accept any application to this section and completed by the fifth Sunday preceding an election if the county clerk receives the application not later than 5 days after that date. - 5.
-The Secretary of State shall cooperate with the Secretary of Defense to develop and carry out procedures to enable persons in this State to apply to preregister or register to vote at recruitment offices of the United States Armed Forces. - Sec.
-37. [NRS 293.504 is hereby amended to read as follows: - 293.504 1.
-The following offices shall serve as voter registration agencies: - (a) Such offices that provide public assistance as are designated by the Secretary of State;
+The Secretary of State shall cooperate with the Secretary of Defense to develop and carry out procedures to enable persons in this State to apply to preregister or register to vote at recruitment offices of the United States Armed Forces - Sec.
+37. (Deleted by amendment.) - Sec.
+38. NRS 293.505 is hereby amended to read as follows: - 293.505 1.
+All justices of the peace, except those located in county seats, are ex officio field registrars to carry out the provisions of this chapter.